jvvincen/PCSC_image_processing/README.md

 Between each windows you will have to press any key to display the next window.

-The sinusolidal image with its transform.
-You can see that only one frequence in the real part is non-zero.
+The sinusolidal image with its transform and as we see, only one frequence in the real part is non-zero.

 <img src="/pics/sinus - Re-transformed - (Real, Imaginary, Amplitude).png" alt="square image" width="600"/>
 <img src="/pics/sinus - Transformed - (Real, Imaginary, Amplitude).png" alt="square image" width="600"/>

-An original squared image with its Fourier transform.
+An original squared image with its Fourier transform

 <img src="/pics/256.png - Untransformed - (Real, Imaginary, Amplitude).png" alt="square image" width="600"/>
 <img src="/pics/256.png - Transformed - (Real, Imaginary, Amplitude).png" alt="square image" width="600"/>